Qiuyanglin/lins-lab/content/contact/index.en.md

     content:
       title: Contact
       text: |-
+        We welcome inquiries from students and researchers interested in biomedical integrated circuits, brain–computer interface circuits, sensor interface circuits, DNA sequencing chips, analog and mixed-signal circuits, and optoelectronic integrated circuits.
 Please feel free to contact us via email (linqiuyang1991 [at] gmail.com).
-We welcome inquiries from students and researchers interested in biomedical integrated circuits, brain–computer interface circuits, sensor interface circuits, DNA sequencing chips, analog and mixed-signal circuits, and optoelectronic integrated circuits.
 We also welcome collaborations and research sponsorship from industry and research institutions.

-        Email: linqiuyang1991 [at] gmail.com
+      email: linqiuyang1991@gmail.com

       address:
         street: No. 2005 Songhu Road, Interdisciplinary Research Building No.2, Fudan University (Jiangwan Campus)